M-Affan-Nazir/transformer-encoder/README.md

-# Transformer Encoder Model with Custon Attention Mechanism:
+# Transformer Encoder Model with Custom Attention Mechanism:

 the file ('encoder_torch.py') contaiuns the implementation for the Encoder Model.
 The core feature of this model is it's custom built attention mechanism which is implemented from scratch.